pombredanne/vegrid/README.md

 # Fluid Sassy - Grid System

-## A CSS grid system by Adonis K. using SASS:
+## A CSS grid system by Adonis K. using SASS

 ## How to use: